Kraks/RefuncAAM/README.md

 #### Section 4

-By applying fusing transformation on linearized AAM with UB, we show the fused AAM in `src/main/scala/refunc/FusedLinearSmallStepUBStack.scala`.
+By applying fusing transformation on the linearized AAM with UB, we show the fused AAM in `src/main/scala/refunc/FusedLinearSmallStepUBStack.scala`.

 #### Section 5